-At December 31, 2016, the Company operated 1,738 stores in 49 states.
-The Company leases approximately 94% of its stores, two distribution sites, its Merchandising Innovation Center (planogram) located in Nashville, Tennessee, as well as the Petsense corporate headquarters located in Scottsdale, Arizona.
+At December 30, 2017, the Company operated 1,853 stores in 49 states.
+The Company leases approximately 93% of its stores.
 Store leases typically have initial terms of 10 to 15 years, with two to four renewal periods of five years each, exercisable at our option.
 No single lease is material to Company operations.